Does Your Home Feel Stuffy and Uncomfortable? Better Your Air Quality!

 Clean and dust your home.
 Chemicals can linger in carpets, clothing, drapery, and other household items.
 Steam cleaning carpets, dusting, doing laundry, and keeping up with regular cleaning can help to control dust, and pet dander can limit the amount of off-gassing, and will keep your home feeling fresh and comfortable.

 Source control.
 If you know of any areas of your home with asbestos, do your best to seal it off from your living space (if possible).
 Decreasing the use of gas appliances or increasing ventilation around them can also help to lower emissions that may hang in your home.

 Do not smoke inside your home.
 Those who smoke inside their home can leave behind second-hand smoke and allergens that hang in the air.

-It’s hard to imagine that chemicals in your carpets, clothing, or other household items can make such a great impact on your health.
-To learn more simple ways to increase your indoor air quality, visit the EPA or the Asthma and Allergy Foundation of America, or reach out to Childers Enterprises in Beckley, WV.
-Our team can work with you to find the best way to improve your indoor air quality, making this quarantine easier on your health.
+It’s hard to imagine that chemicals in your carpets, clothing or other household items can make such a great impact on your health.
+To learn more simple ways to increase your indoor air quality, visit the EPA or the Asthma and Allergy Foundation of America, or reach out to Childers Air Plumbing & Electric in Beckley, WV.
+Our team can work with you to find the best way to improve your indoor air quality, making this quarantine easier for your health.

 The Effect of Poor Air Quality on Your Home

 We’ve discussed how poor indoor air quality can affect your health, but how can it affect your home?
 You may notice squeaky floors, cracking furniture, and other issues with your belongings.
 Humid air or air that is too dry can adversely affect your home as well, and poor air circulation can decrease the efficiency of your HVAC system.
 Implementing air filters and purifiers can help to circulate fresh air, along with dehumidification or humidification systems to make the climate of your home just right.